tddg/qwen-code/QWEN.md

    - Show before/after examples when suggesting changes
    - Only suggest changes that meaningfully improve optimization potential

+3. Do not build and replace current working binary (qwen-cs6501), as we are using it for coding.
+   - If needed, always build a standalone executable that **DO NOT** overwrite qwen-cs6501.

 ### Optimization Guidelines

 - State updates should be structured to enable granular updates